FREQUENTLY ASKED QUESTIONS

 What is d-Limonene, and do you use it in your fragrances?

 d-Limonene is an essential fragrance material that is distilled from the oil extracted from citrus peels.
 Many of our fragrances do contain small amounts of d-Limonene.
-There are some concerns about using d-Limonene because it can sometimes cause skin sensitivity or allergies on contact. d-Limonene is one the EU 26 allergens, which is a list of common fragrance components that can potentially cause a skin reaction in individuals who are already allergic to those materials.
+There are some concerns about using d-Limonene because it can sometimes cause skin sensitivity or allergies on contact. d-Limonene is one of the EU 26 allergens, which is a list of common fragrance components that can potentially cause a skin reaction in individuals who are already allergic to those materials.

 However, in accordance with the IFRA standards, we require that fragrance ingredients only be used at concentrations that have not been shown to result in allergic responses in people who are not sensitive to these materials.
-And, as required by law, where d-Limonene is used this is clearly stated in the ingredients list on the label of the relevant product.

 What are glycol ethers, and do you use them in your fragrances?